tldr-pages/tldr/pages/linux/nsxiv.md

 `q`

-- Switch to thumbnail mode / open selected image in image mode:
+- Switch to thumbnail mode or open selected image in image mode:

 `Return`